itsthejoker/filamentcolors.xyz/README.md

 API notes:
 ---

-- Color family is marked by a 3 letter code for data savings; the map can be found here: https://github.com/itsthejoker/filamentcolors.xyz/blob/master/filamentcolors/models.py#L165-L176
+- Color family is marked by a 3-letter code for data savings; the map can be found here: https://github.com/itsthejoker/filamentcolors.xyz/blob/master/filamentcolors/models.py#L165-L176
 - /api/swatch/ has some sort methods available to it: `type` and `manufacturer`.
 See https://github.com/itsthejoker/filamentcolors.xyz/blob/master/filamentcolors/api/views.py#L36 for the source.
 - Example urls:
   - https://filamentcolors.xyz/api/swatch/?m=manufacturer